VISIONS: POSSIBILITIES, PERFORMANCE, AND THE PAST

 Welcome to the AILASA 2020 conference.

 Due to COVID19, this conference will now run entirely online during the first fortnight of July.
-The platform may be different, but the core aspects will remain the same: pre-recorded papers presented in panels, keynote speakers, and online workshops for ECRs and HDRs.
+The platform may be different, but the core aspects will remain the same: pre-recorded papers presented in panels, keynote speakers, conversations, and online workshops for ECRs and HDRs.

 Please find further details on the registration page.